raveena1698/customer-churn-prediction/README.md

 This project analyzes a telecommunications dataset to predict whether a customer will churn using a combination of supervised machine learning models.
 The goal is to support the business in identifying high-risk customers early and reducing churn rates through targeted interventions.

-This project was developed for the module DBA5107 - Quantitative Risk Management.

 ---